 How much does it cost to fill up your car with gas?
-If you drive your car as much as others, it’s likely too much.
-Unfortunately, gas is expensive.
+If you drive your car as much as the average person does, it’s likely too much.
 However, there are ways to get free gas at the pump and keep more money in your pocket.

-These options work not only for your typical driving but work for road trips as well.
-If you want to save money on gas, our guide shows a few of the top ways to keep more in your budget.
+These options work for in town driving and road trips.
+If you want know how to get free gas, or save money at the pump, our guide shows a few of the top ways to keep more in your budget.

 Legit Ways to Get Free Gas

-If you have an 18-gallon tank, that equals $47.16.
-If you have a larger tank or pay more per gallon, you will pay more.
+If you have an 18-gallon tank, that equals $77.58.
+If you have a larger tank or pay more per gallon, the price will be higher.
 Regardless, the cost adds up quickly.

 Believe it or not, there are ways to get gas for free and save money.
-It’s possible all options won’t work for you, but most people can find at least one way to save money on gas from our list.
+It’s possible all options won’t work for you, but most people can find at least one way to save money.

 1. Get Free Gas Cards Online Through Swagbucks

-One of the best ways to get free gas is to earn it during your spare time.
-We’ve talked about Swagbucks before, but did you know that Swagbucks offers gas cards as a cash-out option?
+One of the best ways to get free gas money is to earn it during your spare time.
+Swagbucks is a terrific choice, as you can earn gas cards as a cash-out option.

 Swagbucks is a get-paid-to (GPT) site that pays you to perform various tasks online.
-You can earn rewards in many ways on Swagbucks, including:
+You can earn rewards in numerous ways on Swagbucks, including:

 - Using their online shopping portal